victor-ferrer/exponentile-solver/README.md

 ## Mimic the current game engine (ongoing):

 -  Board operations:
- - [ ] Swap tiles.
+ - [x] Swap tiles.
- - [ ] Drop tiles that match.
+ - [x] Drop tiles that match.
+ - [ ] Get groups of tiles.
  - [ ] Calculate scores of the removed tiles.
 -  Project infrastructure:
- - [ ] Add tests and some Github Actions executing them.
+ - [x] Add tests and some Github Actions executing them.
+ - [ ] Run linters on the CI pipeline.
 -  A UI to play around:
- -  The most basic form of UI to play the game: A CLI.
+ - [x] The most basic form of UI to play the game: A CLI.
 Just for laughs.
+ - [ ] Map the basic board operations to the UI.

 ## Implement some strategies that solve the game (future):